 - Business Name

-- Entity Type – Corporation, Limited Liability Company.
-Etc.
+- Entity Type – Organization type such as Corporation, Limited Liability Company, etc.

 - Principal Office Address – This could be the physical address of the business or it could be an address where business records are stored.

-- Eff Date – Date the entity first became active with the state.
+- Effective Date – Date the entity first became active with the state.

-- Fil Date – Date the entity was first filed with the Secretary of State
+- Filing Date – Date the entity was first filed with the Secretary of State

-- Officers – Names of the officers and their title
+- Officer Name – Names of the officers and their title

 How do I form an LLC?

-Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
+Before forming an LLC, be sure to check for business name availability as each business entity must not already be registered with the state.
 Once you know the LLC name is available, learn how to form a West Virginia LLC by reading our step-by-step guide on filing the Articles of Organization.

 While not required in West Virginia, an Operating Agreement, which contains the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.